chineidu/MLOps_Tutorials/docker_notes/README.md

 # Run the container in a detached and  interactive mode and publish
 # the exposed ports.
 Assign a name to the container and delete the
 # container once it's been stopped.
-docker run -it -p xxxx:xxxx -d --rm --name container_name image_name:version
+docker run -it -p xxxx:xxxx -d --rm --name container_name image_name:tag

 # e.g.
 docker run -it -p 8000:8000 -d --rm --name cool_app mlops:v1